Dominik-developer/password_generator_py/README.md

-# password_builder-py
+# password_generator_py
-program that build passwords in python
+program that generates 8-10 symbols passwords in python using letters, numbers and special symbols